 - Where possible we try to signpost people to agencies who can offer more practical help with issues such as debt, benefit problems etc.

-The surgery is open 8am to 6.30pm Monday to Friday (closed weekends and Bank Holidays).
+The practice is open 8am to 6.30pm Monday to Friday (closed weekends and Bank Holidays).
 Please go to the GP reception desk at the Faversham Health Centre.

 Health Care Assistant